Designing a UI resource library for front-end developers to maintain consistent branding throughout the company's enterprise software

-UX Designer
+UX DESIGN

-Project duration
+Project background

-Descartes Systems Group is a software company that focuses on improving logistics and supply chain productivity, performance, and security.
 I joined the Research & Development team to support the Principal Designer in handling day-to-day tasks.
 I spent the duration of my internship implementing new features and defining interaction rules for the company’s products and worked with a team of software developers to maintain the company-wide design system.

-Minimizing confusion allows users to collaborate effectively
+Minimizing confusion allows users to collaborate more effectively

 Improving the user experience simplifies the user's task completion process